He would later come to say, “In the whole world, only one person could understand me, and it was Bayazid.”

 The book, ‘The Light of Sciences’ is dedicated to Shaykh Abul Hasan, believed to be written by his students after his death.
 Its single copy is held in the British Museum.

-Abul Hasan had written above the door of his teaching centre, “Whoever comes to this house, feed him and do not question him about his faith.
+Abul Hasan wrote above the door of his teaching centre, “Whoever comes to this house, feed him and do not question him about his faith.
 For whoever is given life by Allah, deserves to eat from the table of Abul Hasan.”

 Abul Hasan al-Kharqani died on the 10th of Muharram in 1033 A.D. and was buried in the village of Kharaqan, near the city of Bistam in Iran.